Chevrolet 90° V6 engine: 3.3L (200 CID)

 Introduced in 1978, the 200 cid replaced the larger 250 cid as the base engine for Chevrolet's new downsized intermediate line.
 The 200 cid used a unique 3.5 × 3.48 in bore and stroke (the Chevrolet 305 and 350 cid V8 engines shared the same stroke dimension).
 These bore and stroke dimensions were later used by the 267 cid V8 Chevrolet engine.
 Also like the small block V8 engines, the 200 cid V6 used 2.45 in main bearings and 2.1 in rod bearing diameters.

-Being a 90-degree V6, Chevrolet took steps to eliminate the rough running tendencies of the 200.
+Being a 90° V6, Chevrolet took steps to eliminate the rough running tendencies of the 200.
 The crankshaft has each of its connecting rod throws offset by 18 degrees for each pair of rods.
 This required the connecting rods to have 0.05 in narrower ends as well as a thrust bearing to be installed between each pair of rods.
 However, the connecting rods were still the same 5.7 in length as most other small-block Chevrolet V8 engines.
 This produced an engine with a semi-even fire sequence of 132 degrees/108 degrees.

 The 200 cid V6 was only produced for 1978 and 1979.
 It was available only with a 2-barrel carburetor.
 In 1978, the 200 cid used the Rochester 2GC carburetor and in 1979 it used a Rochester Dualjet carburetor.
 The smaller Dualjet carburetor caused a slight decrease in power.